armiro/Energy-Consumption-in-EV/README.md

 ### Run the code
-First, change the dataset path in both the files.
+First, change the dataset path in both files.
 Then,
 * run the ```driving_range_prediction.py``` file to predict the trip distance of the electric vehicle; how long this vehicle can go in the next trip.
 * run the ```ECR_deviation_classification.py``` file to classify the ECR